mesoScopic-Computational-AuditioN-lab/bv_preproc/README.md

 Some optional functions are not loaded directly to enhance system compatibility (most noticable bv_preproc.anatomical_nighres) - These modules should be loaded using e.g. `import bv_preproc.anatomical_nighres`.

 ---

+TODO: Finish implementation of NORDIC (using scrips by Mahdi Enan)